Motorhome toolkit – Essential tools for Classic motorhome travel

 Tube of sealant with a sealant gun

-Don’t leave home without this.
+Don’t leave home without a sealant gun and some sealant.
 When you are in the motorhome for any time at all you will notice areas that might need a little sealant to keep the water out.
 You may even get a proper leak and you need a way to deal with that until you get back from your trip and repair it properly.

 Silicone sealant is not a permanent repair for a leak – it just buys you some time.
 It is, however, essential for tour travels.
 Remember once you have opened the tube you will only have a couple of months or so before it’s useless and the shelf life is, at max, a couple of years.
 So make sure the silicone is still usable before you head off on your trip.
 I always have a tube, just in case.